Locations:

 What is cervical mucus?

-Cervical mucus is a fluid produced by and released from the cervix (the opening to the uterus).
+Cervical mucus is a fluid your cervix makes.
+You can usually see your cervical mucus in your underwear when it comes out of your vagina.
 Hormones cause your cervical mucus to change in texture, volume and color throughout your menstrual cycle.
-It can be used to identify when you’re most fertile.

 Advertisement